 For those of us who find it challenging to inhabit the body, imaginative practice can provide a bridge: although the imagination and embodiment might seem like polar opposites, they both emerge from our right brain’s way of inhabiting the world, which isn’t very strongly encouraged in modern westernised culture.
 Thankfully, we can discover tools to reconnect with this way of being for ourselves.

-(My own understanding has been greatly enriched by the wisdom shared by people like Peter Levine, Bret Lyon, Iain McGilchrist, Sandra Ingerman and Ram Dass).
+(My own understanding has been greatly enriched by the wisdom shared by people like Peter Levine, Iain McGilchrist and Sandra Ingerman).

 The selection of my resources below includes examples of the many ways you could get imaginative about mindfulness, to find the practices that support you best.

 If there is something here that particularly appeals to you, we could use it as our starting point in a One-off Session.